You can use the maternity entitlement calculator to check your eligibility.

 You might get Maternity Allowance for 39 weeks if one of the following applies:

-- you’re employed, but you can’t get Statutory Maternity Pay
+- you’re employed, but you cannot get Statutory Maternity Pay

 - you’ve recently stopped working

 - employed or self-employed for at least 26 weeks

 You may still qualify if you’ve recently stopped working.
-It doesn’t matter if you had different jobs or periods of unemployment.
+It does not matter if you had different jobs or periods of unemployment.